 - 5. To maintain staff, facilities, and equipment capacity to satisfy turnaround requirements and effectively and efficiently meet demands. - 6.
 To establish key initiatives (including quality objectives) for Forensic Services for the coming year after annual review. - 7.
 To annually establish, review, and measure individual employee's goals and objectives and their employee development plan to determine consistency in meeting Forensic Services and Idaho State Police strategic plans. - 8.
-To undergo periodic third-party evaluations for compliance with national and international standards and the internal management system. - ement, and provide the control of th 9.
-To provide forensic laboratory analysis to the criminal justice system of Idaho and appropriate court testimony regarding the examinations performed, support programs within police agencies that have Forensic Services involvement, and provide training to the criminal
+To undergo periodic third-party evaluations for compliance with national and international standards and the internal management system. - 9.
+To provide forensic laboratory analysis to the criminal justice system of Idaho and appropriate court testimony regarding the examinations performed, support programs within police agencies that have Forensic Services involvement, and provide training to the criminal justice system.